18F/public-benefits/README.md

 ---

 ### Missouri Medicaid modernization
 Following our initial collaboration with the State of Missouri through our [first engagement with CMS](https://github.com/18F/human-services#hhscms-w-mo-mn--wy---mmis-modernization-path-analysis), we began working directly with the state to assist in the development of a modular procurement strategy for modernizing their systems.
-After the initial on-site discovery workshop, the state team determined that a better first project would be a premium collections module within their eligibility system.
+After the initial on-site discovery workshop, the state team determined that the first project should be a premium collections module within their eligibility system.
 18F collaborated with the state team on ways to use wireframes and prototypes to understand the constraints of their existing systems and better scope their follow-on RFP.

 **People:**
 [Jessie Posilkin](https://github.com/jposi),[Greg Walker](https://github.com/mgwalker), [Steven Reilly](https://github.com/stvnrlly), [Michael Torres](https://github.com/mtorres253), [Ed Mullen](https://github.com/edmullen), [Randy Hart](https://github.com/randyhart), [Dave Zvenyach](https://github.com/vzvenyach), [Alex Pandel](https://github.com/alexpandel), [Fureigh](https://github.com/fureigh), [Robin Carnahan](https://github.com/robincarnahan)